New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 For example, to rule out the case $d'=2$, consider the equations

 This forces $c=0$.
-By substituting this back, we get $2=20b^2$ which has no integer solution.
+By substituting this back, we get $2=20b^2$, which has no integer solution.
 The other cases can be verified in the same way.
-This proves $X'\in\cC_{20}\cap\cC_{146}$ is a rational cubic fourfold not known before.
+(As pointed out by the anonymous referee, a simpler argument is to use the fact that the smallest integers that can be represented by a \emph{reduced} positive definite binary form $Ax^2+Bxy+Cy^2$ are $0,A,C,A-|B|+C,A+|B|+C$, which in our case are $0,20,30,32,68$.)
+This proves that $X'\in\cC_{20}\cap\cC_{146}$ is a rational cubic fourfold not known before.